HOVON Data Center

 - Central data management

-The HDC has been based in Rotterdam since 1995, and is part of the Erasmus Medical Centre.
+The HDC has been based in Rotterdam since 1995, and is part of the Erasmus MC.
 The HOVON organization has entered into a collaborative agreement with this hospital, whereby HOVON is able to make use of the infrastructure and facilities of the academic center.

 The activities of the HDC broadly consist of the following components: